 Like every big city, Sofia has something for every taste.
-Despite the history, the culture and the religion, there are many other places that can contribute to make the stay in the capital more pleasant.
+Despite the history, the culture and the religion, many other places can contribute to making the stay in the capital more pleasant.
 There is a multitude of discotheques, restaurants, bars, piano bars, folk clubs, outlets, spa complexes and many other kinds of entertainment.

-The city of Varna is situated in the northeastern Bulgaria, on the Black Sea shore.
-Varna is the third largest city in Bulgaria and the largest one on the Black Sea shore with population of about 330.000 people.
-Because of its history and its economical and cultural significance during the centuries, it is often called the Sea capital of Bulgaria.
+The city of Varna is situated in northeastern Bulgaria, on the Black Sea shore.
+Varna is the third largest city in Bulgaria and the largest one on the Black Sea shore with a population of about 330.000 people.
+Because of its history and its economic and cultural significance during the centuries, it is often called the Sea capital of Bulgaria.

 The strategic position of Varna on the map has turned the city into one of the largest settlements on the Black Sea shore since antiquity.
 The impressive collection of the Archaeological Museum includes the oldest golden treasure in the world found by now, dating back to six thousand years ago.
 The largest Roman bath on the Balkan Peninsula and fourth in size in Europe is another landmark of the city.

-Another tourist site which deserves attention is the Aquarium, center for popularizing the Black Sea, and the Ecological Park, the first ecological park in the country.
+Another tourist site that deserves attention is the Aquarium, center for popularizing the Black Sea, and the Ecological Park, the first ecological park in the country.

 The Sea Garden of Varna offers multiple entertainment options.
 The central sea baths and the beach are situated below the Sea Garden.
-Various water sports can be practiced on the beach - beach volleyball, surfing, diving, boat trips, jet skiing, etc. Varna is a city which is appropriate for health tourism; and also there are multiple options for practising hunting and fishing.
+Various water sports can be practiced on the beach - beach volleyball, surfing, diving, boat trips, jet skiing, etc. Varna is a city that is appropriate for health tourism, as well as practicing hunting and fishing.